 For more detailed information about your Visa and Immigration needs please go to: www.border.gov.au

-The Temporary Skills Shortage (TSS) Visa will be implemented in March 2018 and is comprised of a Short-Term visa of up to two years and a Medium visa of up to four years and contains safeguards prioritising Australian workers.
+The Temporary Skills Shortage (TSS) Visa was introduced in March 2018 and is comprised of a Short-Term visa of up to two years as well as a Medium visa of up to four years.

 A requirement to have at least two years' work experience in their skilled occupation